On adjunctions for Fourier-Mukai transforms: Introduction

-Finally, in Section \ref{section-an-example} we give a concrete example of using Theorem \ref{theorem-pushforward-adj-morphism-for-fm-transforms} to compute the left twist of a Fourier-Mukai transform.
-We choose the transform to be the naive derived category transform induced by the Mukai flop.
-This transform is not equivalence - it was proved by Namikawa in \cite{Namikawa-MukaiFlopsAndDerivedCategories} by direct comparison of $\homm$ spaces.
-It therefore has a non-trivial twist which can be computed quickly and efficiently by our method.
+Finally, in Section \ref{section-an-example} we give an example of an explicit computation using Theorem \ref{theorem-pushfwd-left-adjunction-counit}.
+We consider the naive derived category transform induced by a Mukai flop.
+This transform is not an equivalence - it was proved by Namikawa in \cite{Namikawa-MukaiFlopsAndDerivedCategories} by direct comparison of $\homm$ spaces.
+We demonstrate how its dual co-twist can be computed quickly and efficiently by our methods.

-\bf Acknowledgements: \rm We would like to thank Alexei Bondal and Paul Bressler for useful discussions on the subject.
+\bf Acknowledgements: \rm We would like to thank Alexei Bondal and Paul Bressler for useful discussions.
+We would like to thank an anonymous referee for major improvements to all aspects of the paper.
 The first author would like to thank the Department of Mathematics of the University of Chicago for their support.
-The second author would like to thank the Department of Mathematics of the University of Liverpool and the Max-Planck-Institut f{\"u}r Mathematik for their hospitality during his work on this paper.
+The second author would like to thank the University of Liverpool, the Max-Planck-Institut f{\"u}r Mathematik and the Steklov Mathematical Institute for their hospitality during his work on this paper.